Analyze in Excel

 There are a few requirements for using Analyze in Excel:

-- Excel PivotTables do not support drag-and-drop aggregation of numeric fields.
+Excel PivotTables do not support drag-and-drop aggregation of numeric fields.
 Your dataset in Power BI must have pre-defined measures.
+Read about creating measures.

 How does it work?

-When you select Analyze in Excel from the ellipses menu (the ...) associated with a dataset or report in Power BI, Power BI creates an .ODC file and downloads it from the browser to your computer.
+When you select Analyze in Excel from the More options menu (the ...) associated with a dataset or report in Power BI, Power BI creates an .ODC file and downloads it from the browser to your computer.

 When you open the file in Excel, an empty PivotTable and Fields list appears with the tables, fields, and measures from the Power BI dataset.
 You can create PivotTables, charts, and analyze that dataset just as you would work with a local dataset in Excel.